-- Created a website to track activities around A2Zero: www.a2zero.org. - Created a listsery where stakeholders could continue to learn about A2Zero. - Created a meeting in a box kit that included materials so individuals could host their own A2Zero events.
-The meeting in the box toolkit includes the following: - o Guide on how to host your own A2Zero meeting - o A2Zero slide deck with talking points, including discussion questions - A terminology sheet - A2Zero overview sheet with is a 1-page document that summarizes the A2Zero process and provides a snapshot of the initiative - o Climate Change Overview which is a 1 page document that introduces folk to the existing and projected climate change impacts in Ann Arbor - O Sign-In Sheet to track the individuals attending an event - o Links to relevant A2Zero surveys - o Event results form to gather feedback about the event - Trivia questions to help make events more interactive and fun - Photo release form in case anyone was taking photos they intended to share - Hired a communications firm to create a brand for the City's carbon neutrality work, through which A2Zero emerged. - Worked with Elevate Energy to assess the greenhouse gas reduction potential and costs associated with each action included in the final Plan. - Created a 1-page fact sheet about A2Zero and the City's carbon neutrality work. - Created 1-page document summarizing the different sectors included in the City's carbon neutrality planning. - Sent 11,000 backpack fliers to all K-5th grade students in Ann Arbor Public Schools. - Developed A2Zero flyer for Ann Arbor Meals on Wheels to distribute to home bound residents.
+- Created a website to track activities around A2ZERO: www.A2ZERO.org - Created a listserv where stakeholders could continue to learn about A2ZERO - Created a meeting-in-a-box kit that included materials so individuals could host their own A2ZERO events

+The meeting-in-a-box toolkit includes the following:

+- Guide on how to host your own A2ZERO meeting - A2ZERO slide deck with talking points, including discussion questions - A terminology sheet - A2ZERO overview sheet with is a 1-page document that summarizes the A2ZERO process and provides a snapshot of the initiative - Climate Change Overview which is a 1 page document that introduces folk to the existing and projected climate change impacts in Ann Arbor - Sign-In sheet to track the individuals attending an event - Links to relevant A2ZERO surveys - Event results form to gather feedback about the event - Trivia questions to help make events more interactive and fun - Photo release form in case anyone was taking photos they intended to share - Hired a communications firm to create a brand for the City's carbon neutrality work, through which A2ZERO emerged.

-Developed flyer for all partners to display advertising the February 22nd Town Hall and the final A2Zero survey.
+- Worked with Elevate Energy to assess the greenhouse gas reduction potential and costs associated with each action included in the final Plan. - Created a 1-page fact sheet about A2ZERO and the City's carbon neutrality work. - Created a 1-page document summarizing the different sectors included in the City's carbon neutrality planning. - Sent 11,000 backpack fliers to all K-5th grade students in Ann Arbor Public Schools. - Developed A2ZERO flyer for Ann Arbor Meals on Wheels to distribute to home bound residents. - Developed flyer for all partners to display advertising the February 22nd Town Hall and the final A2ZERO survey.

-All of the aforementioned activities were integral to creating this A^2 Zero Carbon Neutrality Plan.
-In the end, this plan was made by the community for the community.
+All of these activities were integral to creating A2ZERO.
+In the end, this Plan was made by the community, for the community